lkodinsson/MARS/Basic/PHB.md

 #### Quickened

 Quickened characters get a +2 to hit with attacks, and can make an additional swift action on each of their turns.
+Quickened and slowed cancel each other out.

 #### Shaken